Zanker Road Landfill – Site 1

 Asphalt Shingle Processing – Site 1

-Zanker Recycling accepts and processes clean, separated loads of composite asphalt roofing shingles removed from residential buildings.
+Zanker Recycling accepts and processes clean, separated loads of composite asphalt roofing shingles removed from residential homes.
 The company sorts and cleans the old shingles and transports them to Oakland where they are processed into dry, granular asphalt pieces known as “RAS” (recycled asphalt shingles) that is shipped to other East Bay manufacturers to make “hot mix asphalt” used to build or patch roads throughout the region.

-The plant also accepts commercial tier off and tar and gravel roofing.
+The plant also accepts commercial tear off and tar and gravel roofing.
 These materials are stockpiles and made into alternative daily cover (ADC).